 The basis for ad valorem taxation is the fair market value, as determined by the Fulton County Board of Assessors.
 The tax is levied on the assessed value of the property which is established at 40% of the fair market value (unless otherwise specified by law).
 The amount of tax is determined by the tax millage rate.

-The city provides a $40,000 homestead exemption that saves our homeowners over $2.6 million annually (e.g. equates to a 1.8 mill reduction for the average homeowner).
+The city provides a $40,000 homestead exemption that saves our homeowners over $2.7 million annually (e.g. equates to a 1.7 mill reduction for the average homeowner).
 The city’s homestead exemption is more than double the amounts offered from our companion cities and goes great lengths in keeping Alpharetta an affordable place to live and raise a family.